 Always send a follow-up email to anyone with whom you have met.
 Thank them for taking the time to meet and provide any additional information or answers to questions that came up during the meeting.
-The goal of these emails is not just to be polite; you want to establish a line of communication between you and the Member or staff member in hopes that they will reach out to you and draw on your expertise in the future.
+The goal of these emails is not just to be polite; you want to establish a line of communication between you and the Member or staffer in hopes that they will reach out to you and draw on your expertise in the future.

 Find organic ways to stay in touch.
-No one wants to receive frequent unsolicited emails, but you could send updates about your research from time to time if they seemed interested, or forward the occasional press release or news story highlighting research in their district.
+No one wants to receive frequent unsolicited emails, but you could send updates about your research from time to time if they seemed interested or forward the occasional press release or news story highlighting research in their district.
+Local connections are always appreciated.

 Besides following up directly with the Member or their staff, get in touch with COSSA and tell us how your meeting went.
-COSSA can always follow up on your behalf.
+COSSA can always follow up later to reinforce your message or to share additional information with the office.